siepet/LogReaderBundle/README.md

-Due to problems with autoloading, you might have to add, if not done automatically, to `vendor/composer/autoload_namespaces.php` following line:
+Due to problems with autoloading namespaces, you might have to add, if not done automatically, to `vendor/composer/autoload_namespaces.php` following line:
 ```php
 'Symfony\\Bundle\\LogReaderBundle' => array($vendorDir . '/symfony/logreader-bundle'),
 ```